caro28/matrixpy/README.md

 ## Roadmap
 If you have ideas for releases in the future, it is a good idea to list them in the README.
+Possible improvements include adding more operations (e.g. calculate a matrix’s inverse and perform SVD) and by adding a broadcasting functionality.

 ## Contributing
 Contributions to this package are welcome!
 Please follow the instructions below: